 MORE TRIFLE DESSERTS YOU WILL LOVE:

-This Traditional English Trifle has been gracing my family’s dessert tables for as long as I can remember.
-The flavors of cream sherry, jam and custard and to die for!
+- This Traditional English Trifle has been gracing my family’s dessert tables for as long as I can remember.
+The flavors of cream sherry, jam and custard are to die for!